themill/wiz/doc/plugins.rst

 Using Plugins
 *************

-We can use a :ref:`configuration file <configuration>` to customize Wiz, but we can also extend the configuration mapping with dynamic values using :term:`Python` plugins.
+We can use :ref:`configuration files <configuration>` to customize Wiz, but we can also extend the configuration mapping with dynamic values using :term:`Python` plugins.